House buying process: Steps to purchasing a property

 Usually, within a few weeks of applying, you should receive your mortgage offer, along with the terms and conditions.
 Before you can exchange contracts, you’ll need to have this paperwork and it’s best to read it.

-With completion very close, it’s worth getting several quotes for building and contents insurance for your new property.
+As we’re very close in the house buying process to completion, it’s worth getting several quotes for building and contents insurance for your new property.
 It’s best to use a comparison website to find the ideal policy for you.

 Remember, you’ll need any and all insurance policies to begin at the very latest on the date when contracts are exchanged, if not the day before.

-When it’s time your solicitor will ask you to sign the contract.
+When it’s time, your solicitor will ask you to sign the contract.
+This is likely to be the easiest step in the house buying process!

 This might sound like common sense.
-However, many people are so wrapped up in the process of moving that they forget to inform friends, the bank and utility companies.
+However, many people are so wrapped up in the house buying process that they forget to inform friends, the bank and utility companies.

 While friends and family can usually wait, it’s best to inform your bank and employer.
 You’ll need to inform your utility companies so they can take meter readings and produce a final bill.